Kinovarobotics/Kinova-Kortex3-Link6/api_python/README.md

 <a id="markdown-description" name="description"></a>
 # Description

-This folder contains the installation process, some examples and how to use the Api_Python.
-If you need more information, you can access the full documentation on this website. https://docs.kinovarobotics.com/index.html
+This folder contains the Python API installation process, as well as examples going over the main functionalities of the API.
+The full documentation of the API is available at https://docs.kinovarobotics.com/index.html .
+If you have any questions, reach out to us at support@kinova.ca.
 <h2>Table of Contents</h2>

 <!-- TOC -->